A child life specialist blows bubbles through an anesthesia mask towards a little girl

 Child life can profoundly impact a child’s experience of retinoblastoma, and their quality of life.
 However, many children treated at specialist retinoblastoma centres lack child life support, and their parents feel unsupported, compared with other cancer patients.
 Abby White explores the challenges and ways to overcome them.

-A bald female toddler sits on her mother’s lap during a port access procedure.
+A bald toddler sits on her mother’s lap during a port access procedure.
 Her back rests against her mother’s chest, and her head is turned up and back towards her mother, who is leaning down in conversation.
 Both mother and child are white.
 The nurse accessing the port is seen from behind and has fair hair.

 Questions About COVID-19 and Retinoblastoma